Skip to main content

 We support students through a structured approach that helps them grow professionally while connecting with community partners and contributing to real evaluation projects.
 The student experience includes:

-Structured onboarding: Students learn about CRED and the projects they’ll be working on, along with research ethics and core evaluation principles.
+Students learn about CRED and the projects they’ll be working on, along with research ethics and core evaluation principles.
+They are also introduced to team expectations, workflows, and key tools to support their success.

-Weekly virtual lab meetings: Students and staff connect weekly for team check-ins, shared learning, and professional development.
+Students and staff connect weekly for team check-ins, shared learning, and professional development.
+These meetings also provide a space to discuss progress, address challenges, and strengthen collaboration across the team.

 What our students say about their experience